vicinspectorate.vic.gov.au

 The above confidentiality restrictions/requirements do not apply where:

-• There are a number of offences (including criminal offences) for breaching obligations under the PID Act.
-In order to ensure that you comply with the PID Act and other laws, it is important that you are aware of your legal obligations under the PID Act.
+There are a number of offences (including criminal offences) for breaching obligations under the PID and VI Acts.
+To ensure that you comply with the PID Act, the VI Act and other laws, it is important that you are aware of your legal obligations.

 Making a false disclosure